playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-css/index.md

 <img src="./variables_rgba.svg" style="border-radius: var(--corner-radius_l);" alt="A standard rgba declaration in CSS."></img>

-However, doing raw color declarations like this is unsustainables, as it becomes difficult to maintain without variables.
+However, doing raw color declarations like this is unsustainable, as it becomes difficult to maintain without variables.

 **Thankfully, CSS allows us to compartmentalize the values of this function!**